 ESL Classroom Assistant

 Ten-week English classes are offered at the Beacon Hill and Rainier Beach branches.
 Volunteers assist instructors with providing learning activities for English language learners.
 Activities are designed to help individuals develop speaking, listening, writing and reading skills.
-Volunteers are asked to make a commitment for the entire 10-week series.
+A six-month commitment is requested.

 Friends of The Seattle Public Library